For the Love of Lilly

 Harold nodded as he wondered at the incredulity of it.
 Just as he realized he had a problem, there was a solution sitting right in front of him.

-As sure as he was grateful, a little voice popped up, a voice he hadn’t heard in a while.
-Lucky, huh?
-Will you call yourself lucky after you’ve been robbed blind and the car breaks down again just a few miles up the road?
+While he was grateful, a little voice popped up, a voice he hadn’t heard in a while.
+Luck, huh?
+Will you call yourself lucky after you’ve been robbed blind and the car breaks down again a few miles up the road?
 The voice, just a little over a year old.
 Go away; he’s a good man.
-Just wants to help the famous author.
-No response and that was good.
-He nodded, and the little man winked again.
-Something was weird about that wink, something Harold didn’t like.
+Wants to help the famous author.
+No response.
+That was good.
+Harold nodded, and the little man winked back again.

 “I’ll get on it after your drinks.
 And food.
 Were you two planning on eating anything?”